chainer/chainer/docs/source/guides/functions.rst

    Of course, the module in such environment is almost useless, but if the interpreter does not run through the code accessing CUDA-dedicated functions, the code is still valid.

 The CPU and GPU implementations are almost same, except that :mod:`numpy` is replaced by :mod:`cupy` in GPU methods.
-We can unify these functions using the :func:`chainer.backend.get_array_module` function.
+We can unify these functions using the :func:`chainer.backends.cuda.get_array_module` function.
 This function accepts arbitrary number of arrays, and returns an appropriate module for them.
 See the following code